Newfoundland

 Common inquiries about the breed

-They require moderate daily exercise, such as long walks or swimming, but should not be over-exercised while growing.
+They require moderate daily exercise, such as long walks or swimming, to maintain their muscle tone and mental health.

 View Official FCI Standard